ElieAljalbout/elieAljalbout.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at the [Technical University of Munich](https://www.tum.de/) and researcher at the [Volkswagen Group, ML Research Lab](https://argmax.ai/).
+I am a postdoctoral researcher at the [Robotics and Perception Group](https://rpg.ifi.uzh.ch/) in Zurich, Switzerland.
+Prior to this, I completed my PhD at the [Technical University of Munich](https://www.tum.de/) and spend a couple of years as a researcher at the [Volkswagen Group, ML Research Lab](https://argmax.ai/).
 My research focus is at the intersection of machine learning, robotics and computer vision.
 I am particularly interested in embodied AI, general agents, robotic manipulation and robot learning in general.

 Research Interests
 --------

-- Robotics
+- Reinforcement Learning & Optimal Control
-- Machine Learning
+- Self-supervised Learning
-- Reinforcement Learning
+- World Models
 - Foundation Models
 - Computer Vision